HyFiVeUser/HyFiVe/01_Logger/02_Modular_Logger/03_Software/README.md

 3. Perform a full installation.
 4. On first launch, MSP430Ware is required.
 Please download “MSP430Ware - 3.80.14.01” via View -> Resource Explorer.

 ### 3. Importing the Project

+> Important: Run CCS as administrator
+CCS must be started with administrator rights to ensure proper operation.
+Otherwise, the device connection or flashing may fail.

 1. Navigate to: `File` → `Open Workspace from File…`
 2. Select: `Interfaceboard.theia-workspace`